stllorg/replyvp/README.md

-# Simple PHP API for Messaging
+# ReplyVP

-This repository contains a simple PHP API designed to handle sending messages to a PostgreSQL database.
+This repository contains a simple PHP API.

 ---
 ## Requirements